 Residential Building Control In London

 London Building Control are one of the leading providers for residential building control certification in the domestic field.
-We have many years experience checking and certifying thousands of lofts and extensions in and around London; we are approved to do so by the CIC on behalf of the Secretary of State..
+We have many years experience checking and certifying thousands of lofts and extensions in and around London; we are approved to do so by the CICAIR on behalf of the Secretary of State..

 This section concerns residential building control for domestic buildings: Extensions, Loft conversions and Houses.